-Linus Dahlander is an associate professor at ESMT European School of Management and Technology and the inaugural holder of the KPMG Chair in Innovation.
-He joined ESMT in January 2011 as an assistant professor.
-Linus received his PhD in Technology Management and Economics from Chalmers University of Technology, Sweden in 2006.
+Linus Dahlander is an associate professor with tenure at ESMT Berlin.
+He is also the holder of the Lufthansa Group Chair in Innovation.
+Linus joined ESMT in January 2011 as an assistant professor.
+He received his PhD in Technology Management and Economics from Chalmers University of Technology, Sweden in 2006.
 From 2006 to 2008, Linus was an assistant professor and an Advanced Institute of Management Research Fellow with the Innovation and Entrepreneurship Group at Imperial College Business School in the UK.
 From 2008 to 2010, he was a postdoctoral fellow at Stanford University.

-My research has been published in the Academy of Management Journal, Administrative Science Quarterly, Organization Science, Strategic Management Journal among others.
-I have a Google Scholar profile and a Researcher ID where you can trace my citations, and new work.
-I also upload my published papers to ResearchGate, but I should clearly be more disciplined about uploading working papers.
-Send an e-mail if you would like a copy of my papers.
+His research has been published in the Academy of Management Journal, Administrative Science Quarterly, Organization Science, Research Policy, and Strategic Management Journal among others.
+He has a Google Scholar profile and a Researcher ID.
+His published papers are uploaded to ResearchGate.

 He served as an Associate Editor for the Academy of Management Journal in the 2013-2016 editorial team.